 **ABSD is base on the purchase price or market value whichever is higher

 Additional info for ABSD

 - Due to Free Trade Agreement (FTA), Citizen and Permanent Residence from Iceland, Liechtenstein, Norway, Switzerland and Citizen from the United State of America will enjoy the same benefit as Singapore Citizen.

-- Reimbursement is applicable to conditions such as – At lease one Singapore Citizen Married to Singapore Citizen/ Singapore Permanent Residence/ Foreigner, and this couple had one existing property with the intention to buy another property (same couple) with the intention to sell the existing one off within 6 months from TOP for the new unit.
+- Reimbursement is applicable to conditions such as – At lease one Singapore Citizen Married to Singapore Citizen/ Singapore Permanent Residence/ Foreigner, and this couple had one existing property with the intention to buy another property (same couple) with the intention to sell the existing one off within 6 months from TOP for a new unit.

-- For a married couple with any existing property, with at lease one Singapore Citizen Married to Singapore Citizen/ Singapore Permanent Residence/ Foreigner, this couple can purchase with remission on ABSD.
+- For a married couple with an existing property, with at least one Singapore Citizen Married to Singapore Citizen/ Singapore Permanent Residence/ Foreigner, this couple can purchase with remission on ABSD.

 Total Debt Servicing Ratio (TDSR)

-The most effective instrument to control buying of property.
-This measure is in place to prevent over-borrowing, the main ingredient in forming property bubble.
+The most effective instrument to control the buying of property.
+This measure is in place to prevent over-borrowing, the main ingredient in forming a property bubble.
 A good measure to stabilise the property market and give every investor, homeowner more confident in their property.

 Effective from 29 June 2013, for property purchase under personal name will have the following effect,

-1) For an employee receiving monthly fixed salary will have a cut of 40% of their income.
+1) For an employee receiving a monthly fixed salary will have a cut of 40% of their income.